Troubleshooting

 1. Generate a new new registration key from Cisco Smart Software Manager and copy it.
 You can watch the Generate Smart Licensing video for more information.

-2. In the CDO navigation bar, click the Inventory page.
+2. In the Security Cloud Control navigation bar, click the Inventory page.

 3. Select the device with the Insufficient License state.